The Toddler Pillow and Other Room Safety Rules for the “Big Kid Bed”

 If you don’t have them installed, be sure to rectify that.
 They will keep your children safe.
 If you have bedrooms on upper stories, teach your child to go to the window for help, and if you have older children, teach them to use an escape ladder (but only in emergencies!)

 Most homes are not equipped with CO *(carbon monoxide) detectors, but you can purchase them at any home improvement store.
 Make sure that you install them near any fuel-burning appliance (like your gas stove) and in the hallway near all sleeping areas.
+Nowadays most smoke detectors also include a CO detector, but check the packaging to be sure.

 As our children get older, they get more bumps and bruises.
 Make sure that you are prepared with a fully stocked first aid kit both in your home and your vehicle(s).
 I would also make sure that you have some Ipecac on hand just in case she swallows something dangerous.

 Post important telephone numbers in a prominent place, and include police, fire, EMTs, and even an emergency contact who is not local (like Grandma or a close friend).
 Teach your child important numbers, and make sure that they understand how and when to use them.
+Even if they are in your cell phone, having them on the wall can help you get them on the line faster if you’re flustered.

-I love this tip that my pediatrician taught me: teach your children as soon as possible that they are not allowed to go into your purse with out your permission.
+Teach your children as soon as possible that they are not allowed to go into your purse with out your permission.
 Not only does this teach good boundaries but you don’t want them eating your Tylenol or ingesting a large amount of mints, Tums, or whatever else you may have in your purse.

 Even though our children grow up quickly, we need to always keep their safety in mind, both when it comes to sleep, as well as play.
 Make sure that all areas of your home are kid-friendly.
 You’ll be able to un-“child-proof” soon enough.